 William A. Baker Collection

 In 1934, William A. Baker graduated from MIT with a degree in naval architecture and marine engineering.
 He was active in the American shipbuilding industry through World War II and up to the early 1960s.
 Best known as the designer of Mayflower II, which was built in England in 1955 for Plimoth Plantation in Massachusetts, Baker was one of the most prominent maritime historians and historic replica ship and boat designers of his era.
 In his final career, Baker was Curator of the Hart Nautical Museum (prior to the merger with MIT Museum in 1982) from 1963 until his death in 1981.
 Baker's research and designs of American Colonial era vessels set a standard for thoroughness and precision that is still highly regarded today.
 In 1987, Mrs. William A. Baker gave the MIT Museum the bulk of Baker's design drawings, technical files, and related research notes.
 These materials augment previously-received drawings, photographic materials, and research files.
 This unique collection was retrospectively catalogued in 1991-92.
+Over 5,000 slides taken by and collected by Baker are available in the collections portal.
 A detailed finding aid is now available as a PDF file.

 The Guide to the William A. Baker Collection (PDF)